bkacjios/lua-mumble/README.md

 -- Get the average ping of the client
 Number ping = mumble.client:getPing()

--- Get the uptime of the current client
-Number time = mumble.client:getUpTime()
+-- Get the uptime of the current client in seconds Number time = mumble.client:getUpTime()

 -- Returns a table of all mumble.users